-The formula for establishing domicile is simply stated as follows: Physical presence in the state with simultaneous intent to make Arizona one’s permanent home and place of habitation and abandonment of former domicile.
+The formula for establishing domicile is defined as: Physical presence in the state with simultaneous intent to make Arizona one’s permanent home and place of habitation and abandonment of former domicile.
 All evidence is weighed under the presumption that a non-resident student’s presence in Arizona is primarily for the purposes of education and not to establish domicile, and that decisions of an individual as to their intent to establish domicile are generally made after the completion of an education and not before.

 In determining classification of students for tuition purposes, the following are basic to a case for Arizona domicile: